product-science/docs/docs/website-docs/device-set-up-android.md

 Source [Google](https://support.google.com/android/answer/9075928?hl=en)

-- Swipe down twice from the top of your screen to reveal Quick Settings tiles.
+- Swipe down twice from the top of your screen to reveal Quick Settings tiles
 - You might need to swipe right to find Screen Recorder
-- If it's not there, tap 'Edit buttons' and drag Screen recorder to your Quick Settings.
-'Edit buttons' can be accessed using the more options button in the upper right.
+- If it's not there, tap 'Edit buttons' and drag Screen Recorder to your Quick Settings.
+'Edit buttons' can be accessed using the 'More Options' button in the upper right corner of the screen.
-- If you don't have the build in screen recorder
-We recommend you to download 3rd party apps such as [Screen Recorder - XRecorder](https://play.google.com/store/apps/details?id=videoeditor.videorecorder.screenrecorder&hl=en_US&gl=US)
+- If you don't have the built in screen recorder, we recommend you to download 3rd party apps such as [Screen Recorder - XRecorder](https://play.google.com/store/apps/details?id=videoeditor.videorecorder.screenrecorder&hl=en_US&gl=US)